 - Darunsikkhalai Science Classroom Program: incubate senior high school students who are talented in science and technology

 - The Individual Based Program (IBP): accommodate special students such as gifted, talented and motivated students

 - KMUTT’s Staff Development for Excellency: develop academic staff to become valuable assets of the organization

 - Seminars and workshops: facilitate learner-centeredness based on constructionism via several media

 There is also work integrated learning office to coordinate and support integrated learning projects and working sites both at the undergraduate and the graduate levels

-The academic programme is offered as a full-time, 1-year graduate programme or a 4 to 12 months free-mover programme.
+The academic programmes are offered as a full-time, 2-years graduate programme or free-mover program for young professionals.

 Technology Transfer and Technical Services

 Activities pertaining to technology transfer and technical services of KMUTT became institutionalized in the third decade through creation of task-specific units such as Institute for Scientific and Technological Research and Services (ISTRS), Pilot Plant Development and Training Institute (PDTI) and Industrial Park Center (IPC).
 These units serve as an interface between KMUTT and the modern economic sector in facilitating transfer of technology and upgrading of technical manpower.

 http://www.kmutt.ac.th/istrs/ (Thai Only)